ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 ### 1. Definition

-ACM issues, manages, and renews TLS/SSL certificates for use with AWS services.
+ACM helps you to provision, manage, and deploy SSL/TLS certificates on AWS managed resources.
+SSL/TLS certificates are used to encrypt data traveling across a network.

 ### 2. Use-Cases